Edward Tuckerman: Career

 When Meriwether Lewis and William Clark went on their 1804-1806 expedition across the western United States, they collected many plant, seed, and flower species that had never been seen before.
 Lewis wrote notes about these species and they were put on scrap book paper.
 After Lewis supposedly committed suicide in 1809, dozens of his scrapbook pages were stolen by a botanist who was supposed to draw and classify the plants collected on the expedition.
 He took the papers to England to sell for money at an auction in 1842.
 Tuckerman noticed the auction and the significance of these papers.
 He bought them and then donated them to the Academy of Natural Sciences in Philadelphia.

 After teaching at Union College, Tuckerman was a professor at Amherst College from 1854 until his death, successively Lecturer in History, Professor of Oriental History, and from 1858 Professor of Botany.
 Amherst awarded him an LLD.

 He was elected a member of the American Antiquarian Society in 1855.

 His first paper, on New England lichens, was given in 1838 or 1839.
 In 1843, he published privately the first serious systematic analysis of the genus Carex, Enumeratio Methodica Caricum Quarundam.
 Tuckerman liked to write his botanical studies in Latin.
 He also made the first systematic study of native Potamogeton, and after becoming Professor of Botany at Amherst, began preparing A Catalogue of Plants Growing without cultivation within 30 miles of Amherst College (published in 1875).
 However, his main focus was lichens.
 He published a number of important studies in the field, drawing on both his own collecting and specimens sent to him from elsewhere, in particular by Charles Wright from Cuba.
 His career culminated in the publication of Genera Lichenum: An Arrangement of the North American Lichens (1872) and Synopsis of the North American Lichens, Part 1 (1882).
+Between 1847 and 1863 Tuckerman edited three exsiccata-like series, one of them being Lichenes Americae septentrionalis exsiccati, curante Edvardo Tuckerman.
 His last botanical publication was in 1884, and he may have published anonymous theological articles after that.
 Tuckerman did not accept that lichens are a combination of fungi and algae, a theory advanced late in his life.